Javanosa/MiddleEarth-Tweaks/README.md

 - Fix Mounted NPCs getting lost
 - Riders dont suffocate in Blocks anymore
 - /conquestdecay to control/disable conquest decrease
 - Fix Ally Aid Conquest unclearable

+&nbsp;
 - Hoe's can now harvest hay, thatch, reed and wattle&daub blocks
 - Fix Npc's offering a quest but not showing questoffer-mark
 - Fix Bombardiers destroying blocks within protection

+&nbsp;
 - Option to prevent ring writing overflowing the edge
 - AI Conquest (NPCs conquest on their own, default disabled)
 - New Commands with lotr specific Features:
   - /entitykill
   - /entitytp
   - /entityeffect
   - /entitystack
 - Potion ID Config
 - Improved Trapdoor and Fencegate placement

+&nbsp;
 - Very Customizable
 - Every Feature can be disabled, more in metweaks-ASM.properties

-More Features:
+## More Features:

 - Fix Horse Chest Performance
 - Attacks from NPCs of the Harad Continent are not sluggish anymore